Benign Flame: Saga of Love - 6

 “That’s the irony of woman’s life,” lamented the widow, who was privy to Kusuma’s predicament.

-“It’s the malady of our men,” Kusuma sounded sympathetic, “that they won’t marry widows and spurn divorcees, leaving both to rot in their paternal homes.”
+“It’s the malady of our men that they won’t marry widows and spurn divorcees, leaving both to rot in their paternal homes,” Kusuma sounded sympathetic.

-“That’s why it’s said,” Purnima’s lament continued, “better be none than a woman.”
+“That’s why it’s said, better be none than a woman,” Purnima’s lament continued.

 “But to what avail is all that having been born?”
 Kusuma said driving home her point.
 “I’ve thought about a way out for both of us.
 With a little bit of give and take between us, we can make the best of it for the rest of our lives.”

-“That will only complicate matters,” said Purnima unenthusiastically, “for me and you as well.”
+“That will further complicate matters for me and you as well,” said Purnima unenthusiastically.